-1. Learning and Implementing Rules for Individuals
+Learning and Implementing Rules for Individuals

+Rule 1.2.1.
+Learning Communities: The educator participates in collaborative learning communities whose members use a cycle of continuous improvement to achieve goals that align with individual, school, and district goals for student achievement.

+Rule 1.2.2.
+Content Focused: Professional learning focuses primarily on developing content knowledge and content-specific research- and/or evidence-based instructional strategies and interventions in the content areas specified in s.
+1012.98 F.S. and aligned with district and state initiatives.

+Rule 1.2.3.
+Learning Strategies: Professional learning uses strategies aligned with the intended goals and objectives; applies knowledge of human learning and change; and includes modeling of research-and/or evidence-based instruction, practice, and classroom-based feedback.

-- Rule 1.2.1: The Individual is responsible for seeking his/her own learning and subsequent implementation of the learning, as outlined in his/her professional learning plan. - Rule 1.2.2: School-based professional learning occurs in collaborative teams of adults whose goals are aligned with the team's members' Professional Growth Plans (PGP). - Rule 1.2.3: Professional learning focuses primarily on developing content knowledge and content specific research and/or evidence-based instructional strategies and interventions in the content areas specified in s.
-1012.98 F.S. and aligned with school, district and state priority initiatives. - Rule 1.2.4: Professional learning is sufficiently sustained and rigorous to ensure learning for participants that leads to high fidelity classroom implementation for student achievement. - Rule 1.2.5: Technology, including distance learning, supports and enhances professional learning as appropriate and the application and assessment of that learning as appropriate. - Rule 1.2.6: Sufficient time within the workday is available and used for professional development. - Rule 1.2.7: School administrators regularly generate and review reports on faculty participation in professional learning. - Rule 1.2.8: The educator applies newly acquired professional knowledge, skills, dispositions, and behaviors to improve his or her practice. - Rule 1.2.9: Skillful mentors, or others provide coaches, sufficient classroom and school focused support and assistance to the educator to ensure high fidelity implementation of professional learning. - Rule 1.2.10: The District provides educators with web-based resources and assistance to support implementation of professional learning. - Rule 1.2.11: Educators have easy access to up-to-date records for professional development.
+Rule 1.2.4.
+Sustained Professional Learning: Professional learning is sufficiently sustained and rigorous to ensure learning for participants that leads to high fidelity classroom implementation for student achievement.

+Rule 1.2.5.
+Use of Technology: Technology, including distance learning, supports and enhances professional learning as appropriate and the application and assessment of that learning as appropriate.

+- Rule 1.2.6.
+Time Resources: Sufficient time within the work day is available and used for professional development. - Rule 1.2.7.
+Coordinated Records: Educators have easy access to up-to-date records of their professional learning. - Rule 1.3.1.
+Implementation of Learning: The educator applies newly acquired professional knowledge, skills, dispositions, and behaviors to improve his or her practice. - Rule 1.3.2.
+Coaching and Mentoring: Skillful coaches, mentors, or others provide sufficient classroom- and school-focused support and assistance to the educator to ensure high-fidelity implementation of professional learning. - Rule 1.3.3.
+Web-based Resources and Assistance: The district provides educators with web-based resources and assistance to support implementation of professional learning.

-2. Learning and Implementing Rules for Schools/Departments
+Learning and Implementing Rules for Schools/Departments